Concise Quantum Associative Memories with Nonlinear Search Algorithm: Nonlinear search algorithm

 The state (\ref{eq:equaO}) must be viewed as the general binary form of the system after the action of the oracle.
-It summarizes all particular states give by Czachor in \cite{Czachor98} and erases ambiguities give by his notation.
+It summarizes all particular states given by Czachor in \cite{Czachor98} and removes ambiguities given by his notation.
 Indeed, his equation